Tips for the Winter

 For a Lake house:

 To decrease likelihood of freeze, winterize your plumbing system before winter if you do not plan on coming to the lake during the season.
 If not winterized, freezing risk is high.
 But if you are coming to the lake during the winter months turn off the water to your home whenever you leave for more than a couple of days.
-And try draining the water system.
+Also try to drain the water system.
 This is no substitute for winterizing the system, but may help.

 Have winter time questions?
 Give us a call: 256-825-2139